 It’s easy to envision that other people’s paths (career or otherwise) are somehow smoother than yours — that their circumstances were all logical and clear, free from unusual progress signs.

 Have you ever had thoughts like that?

-Notions that everyone else who has some form of success achieved it by taking smart, consecutive steps that always led them forward, while you:
+Notions that everyone else who has some form of success with their online business ideas achieved it by taking smart, consecutive steps that always led them forward, while you:

 - Take two steps forward, one step back